onepanelio/templates/workspaces/README.md

 # Workspace Templates

+These are example templates that can be used in [Onepanel](https://docs.onepanel.ai/)

-A brief description of each template
+A brief description of each template follows.

 ## cvat